cwoe/api-gateway-url-shortening/readme.md

 ## Description:

-This is URL Shortener using multiple AWS Services (S3, Lambda, API Gateway).
+This is a URL Shortener using multiple AWS Services (S3, Lambda, API Gateway).

 Links are send as parameters of GET requests to API Gateway.